Benefits for self-employed people

 Sickness benefits

-If you're away from work to provide care or support for a critically ill or injured child under 18.
+Family caregiver benefits for children provide financial assistance while you're away from work to provide care for or support a critically ill or injured child under the age of 18.
+These benefits can be shared between family members.

-If you're away from work to provide care or support to a critically ill or injured person 18 or older.
+Family caregiver benefits for adults provide financial assistance while you're away from work to provide care for or support a critically ill or injured person 18 years or older.
+These benefits can be shared between family members.

 Page details